petprog/MiwokApp/README.md

 I am one of the executives, in which I am both serving as the project manager and design instructor who lead the design team and I also teach them how to code in java, python sometimes.

-The community is full of brilliant people who hope to find solutions to the problems we face as undergradutes and later in life be the problem-solvers for the whole Africa.
-The community has few members and are planning that other faculties can join the community.
+The community is full of brilliant people who hope to find solutions to the problems we face as undergradutes and be the problem-solvers for the whole Africa later in life.
+The community has few members and is planning that other faculties can join the community.

 We schedule the meeting twice a week (Monday and Friday).
 On Monday, we discuss about the project on ground and those we have started but the duration of our meetings is not enough because we only have an hour to rub minds.
 Thirty minutes of the time is spent on suggestions, various activities we are committed to like going for competitions, the unfinished projects, budget planning, the other training(skills) and there is no time for the discussion of the project on ground.

-I just think that if our community can start using GitHub as an extra platform to discuss on projects we left untouched.
-I am playing to create a kind of hackathon events for some days to train them on GitHub.
+- I just think that if our community can start using GitHub as an extra platform to discuss on projects we left untouched.
+I am planning to create a kind of hackathon events for some days to train them on GitHub.

 ## Introduce yourself